There are hundreds of thousands of spiritual blogs online.

 - Yoga Minded: This blog offers literally tons of articles on using yoga for all manner of situations, from hiking to yoga for teenagers.
 It also covers books.

 - SynergybyJasmine: Jasmine writes on health, yoga and a non-judgmental attitude.
 Her articles are truly inspiring and the manner in which she writes is new, fresh and exciting, A masterful blog.
+One of the best spiritual blogs.

 - Radiant Child Yoga: This blog talks about the importance of spiritual awakening for children.
 Another must-read blog for young families.